dpaudel/ASReml/README.md

 # ASReml
-Tutorial on using ASReml in plant breeding experiments
+Tutorial on using ASReml-R in plant breeding experiments

 ## Dataset
 The dataset we will be using for this tutorial will be